mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What happens at 100% and 0% duty cycle?
 - Given a Vout/Vin ratio, how can the duty cycle be calculated?
 - Given duty cycle and Vin, can you find Vout?
+- What is a DC load-line?
+What are its tradeoffs?

 ### Circuit Analysis
 - Draw the waveforms for: